 The NCR works "together towards a safe and secure" Region to achieve its mission of building and sustaining "an integrated effort to prepare for, prevent, protect against, respond to, and recover from 'all-hazards' threats or events."
-The National Capital Region Homeland Security Strategic Plan helps identify the capabilities needed to strengthen the Region's homeland security efforts and defines the framework for achieving those capabilities.
+The NCR Homeland Security Strategic Plan helps identify the capabilities needed to strengthen the Region's homeland security efforts and defines the framework for achieving those capabilities.

-By adopting this Plan, the NCR commits not only to building new and expanded capabilities, but re-dedicates itself to ensuring that previous investments are maintained and refreshed as required.
-Emergency managers, health care officials, first responders, operators of critical infrastructure facilities, information technology specialists, and leaders in the public, private, and non-profit sectors all validated that the goals reflect the NCR's priorities.
-These groups shaped this Plan by proposing the objectives and initiatives needed to achieve these goals over the life of the Plan.
+The NCR commits not only to building new and expanded capabilities, but re-dedicates itself to ensuring that previous investments are maintained and refreshed as required.
+Emergency managers, health care officials, first responders, operators of critical infrastructure facilities, information technology specialists, and leaders in the public, private, and non-profit sectors developed the Plan's goals, objectives, and initiatives.
 The goals and objectives focus on measurable results and note the importance of both developing new capabilities and sustaining existing capabilities.
 The NCR will establish metrics, monitor progress toward achieving the goals, and adjust the Plan as the risk profile and operational circumstances change.

 From goals to initiatives, NCR stakeholders have constructed the Strategic Plan to complement state and local operational plans.
 Operational plans remain the responsibility of state and local emergency management agencies.
-State and local emergency operations plans describe how each jurisdiction will respond to an event and state and local governments coordinate their operation plans on a regional level.
+State and local emergency operations plans describe how each jurisdiction will coordinate its response to an event regionally.
 The capabilities that the Region aims to achieve in the Strategic Plan will help support localities in all phases of homeland security.

-State and local commitments to baseline public safety capabilities are essential to the successful preparation, response, and recovery from emergencies, natural disasters, and terrorism events.
+State and local commitments to baseline public safety capabilities are essential to the successful preparation, response, and recovery from emergencies, natural disasters, and terrorist events.
 States and localities both fund and manage the day-to-day operations of areas such as fire and police, public health, local emergency management, and transportation.
 States establish state-wide programs and standards.
 In addition, non-profits and businesses guide and support many of the capabilities in areas such as critical infrastructure protection and provision of human services needed for effective response and recovery.
 These baseline capabilities are the foundation for regional collaboration to successfully help implement this Plan and to enhance homeland security in the NCR.